 The Psychology and Sociology Department offers a Bachelor of Arts in Sociology, a minor in Sociology, and a certificate in Inner City Studies.

-Bachelor of Arts students may choose one of three paths to their degree:
+Sociology majors may choose one of two paths to their degree.

-- General Sociology

-- Animals in Human Society concentration

-- Community and Criminal Justice concentration
+- General Sociology - Community and Criminal Justice concentration